eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/subscriber/dataReader/readingData.rst

 These sequences are parameters that are passed by the application code into the
 |DataReader::read-api| and |DataReader::take-api| operations.
-When empty sequences (sequences that are initialized but have a maximum length of 0) are used, the middleware will fill those sequences with memory directly loaned from the receive queue itself.
+When the passed sequences are empty (they are initialized but have a maximum length of 0), the middleware will fill those sequences with memory directly loaned from the receive queue itself.
 There is no copying of the data or SampleInfo when the contents of the sequences are loaned.
 This is certainly the most efficient way for the application code to retrieve the data.

-When doing so, however, the code must return the loaned sequences back to the middleware so that they can be reused by the receive queue.
+When doing so, however, the code must return the loaned sequences back to the middleware, so that they can be reused by the receive queue.
 If the application does not return the loan by calling the |DataReader::return_loan-api| operation, then Fast DDS will eventually run out of memory to store DDS data samples received from the network for that DataReader.